stephan-nylinder/module-organising-data-dm-practices/_episodes/002-files-and-folders.md

 ### Three principles for (file) names:

-1. Machine readable – avoid spaces, deliverate punctuation, no accented characters, consistent letter casing
+1. Machine readable – avoid spaces, deliberate punctuation, no accented characters, consistent letter casing
 1. Human readable - a name describes the content of the file, connects to concept of a *slug* from semantic URLs
 1. Plays well with default ordering – put something numeric first, use the ISO 8601 standard for dates, left pad other numbers with zeros